rafaeldeacypreste/impact-analysis-fare-free/README.md

 # Repository structure

 The report was originally written in English and translated into Portuguese.
 The quarto file is the main file (`bachelor-dissertation-rafael-causal-inference.qmd` for the English language version and `tcc-rafael-inferencia-causal.qmd` for the Portuguese one).
+The homonymous files in the `.pdf` format are the report versions.

 The source codes are in the `src` folder.
-The needed `R` packages are listed in the `renv.lock` file, used through the `renv` package.
+The needed `R` packages are listed in the `renv.lock` file and are used through the `renv` package.
 The `data` folder contains the datasets used in the analysis.
 The `img` folder contains the images used in the report.

 Comments and suggestions are welcome.
 Please, feel free to contact me at `rafaeldeacyprestemr@gmail.com`.